PrairieLearn/PrairieLearn/doc/installing.md

         docker run -it -p 3000:3000 -v /path/to/course:/course prairielearn/prairielearn

-    Type Control-C to stop the PrairieLearn server.
+    Type Control-C to stop the PrairieLearn server after you are done.

 ### Upgrading PrairieLearn with Docker